It is no coincidence that remote and inaccessible is virtually synonymous with stunning wilderness and incredible

 Gates of the Arctic National Park and Preserve

 In a land where the sun doesn’t set for 30 days during the summer, here is a veritable sanctuary for wildlife, where you’ll find more than 145 species of bird and many mammals including musk oxen and caribou, as well as wolves, grizzlies, wolverines, and foxes.

 You can, however, drive there from Fairbanks, but it’s a hard hike to Gates of the Arctic’s interior; most people choose to make the 250-mile flight from Fairbanks.
 There are no roads in the park.

 The weather can be very unpredictable, with snow and rain in any given month, and August is particularly wet and mosquito-ridden.

-Take care to keep this pristine environment intact – increased visitor numbers have left a negative impact on the park thus far.
+Take care to keep this pristine environment intact – increased visitor numbers have left a negative impact on the national park thus far.
 Contact the Bettles Ranger Station for more information to help you plan your trip.

 Glacier Bay National Park and Preserve